JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 Import this asset into your project as a .unitypackage available at [Runtime-Monitoring/releases](https://github.com/JohnBaracuda/Runtime-Monitoring/releases) page.

 Depending on your needs you may select or deselect individual modules when importing.
 [Monitoring](#monitoring-core "Monitoring Assembly"), [Monitoring Editor](#monitoring-editor "Monitoring Editor Assembly") & [Threading](#thread-dispatcher "Threading / Dispatcher") are essensial modules for this asset.
 [Monitoring Example](#monitoring-example "Monitoring Example Assembly") contains an optional example scene and [Monitoring UI](#monitoring-ui "Monitoring Preset UI Assemblies") contains UI / Display preset that should work out of the box with different Unity UI Systems.

+After a successful import there might be some things that you want to setup properly.

+&nbsp;
+## Settings

+Open the settings by navigating to (menu: Tools > Monitoring > Settings)

 &nbsp;
 ## Value Processor